 Apple Inc. has come a long way since its founding in 1977.
 Its evolution is widely documented and inherently detailed.
 Nevertheless, the purpose of this post is to document the marketing/design part of their resurrection.
 While other parts of that resurrection will be examined in the future, the heart of any product is captured in its marketing.
-Besides, as we will see, it’s best to keep it simple.
+Besides, as we will see, it’s best to keep it simple with these business lessons.

 Apple has seemed to take this to heart since its early days, with the logo of a single, multicolored apple as its prominent placement in almost all its marketing media.
 This logo evolved with the brand and the products, moving from the initial rainbow spectrum to black, and now to a white glass that seems to scream simplicity without saying a word.
 The simple theme has migrated into all other aspects of Apple’s marketing stream, from the look of each product to the way each Apple store is organized.